malagant/raw/README.txt

-= About RAW
+= About JRAW

-RAW is a gem that provides a wrapper for ant.
+JRAW is a gem that provides a wrapper for ant.
-You can use RAW to write ant scripts in Ruby instead of XML.
+You can use JRAW to write ant scripts in Ruby instead of XML.

 More information will be provided asap.
+You can get initial support via malagant1969@googlemail.com (Michael Johann)

 == REQUIREMENTS

-   To use RAW you need JRuby oder the gem RJB (Ruby Java Bridge)
+   To use JRAW you need JRuby oder the gem RJB (Ruby Java Bridge)

 == INSTALL

-   gem install malagant-raw
+   gem install malagant-jraw

 == LICENSE